d4n3sh/thedaneshproject/content/posts/2007-11-15-my-trip-to-cameron-highlands.md

 The only thing left to enjoy now is the cold weather and the clean air.
 This will not be for long, over the past 6 years the temperature has raised about 3 degrees.
 So, imagine with all the new destruction in the name of tourismÃ‚Â  what would happen in the next 10 years.

 O ya one more thing, Camerons once boasted that it was a favorite amongst foreigners but not anymore.
 I hardly saw any foreigners this time.
 They come for the nature, you take it away and they have no reason to come back.
-It&#8217;s all for the local tourist now.
+It's all for the local tourist now.
 They come, mess the place up and leave. sigh&#8230;&#8230;&#8230;&#8230;.

 See come pictures from my trip on the next page.<!--more-->